Sage-is/WEB-Sage.Education-docs/docs/tutorials/integrations/apachetika.md

 Conclusion
 ----------

-Integrating Apache Tika with Sage WebUI is a straightforward process that can improve the metadata extraction capabilities of your Sage WebUI instance.
-By following the steps outlined in this documentation, you can easily set up Apache Tika as a context extraction engine for Sage WebUI.
+Integrating Apache Tika with Sage.is AI-UI is a straightforward process that can improve the metadata extraction capabilities of your Sage.is AI-UI instance.
+By following the steps outlined in this documentation, you can easily set up Apache Tika as a context extraction engine for Sage.is AI-UI.